 - a.
 Closely held stock transfers that are subject to restrictions or buy-sell agreements - b.
-Documents naming BHCC as Trustee - c.
-Gifts involving contracts, such as bargain sales or other documents requiring BHCC to assume a legal obligation - d.
-Gifts of patents and intellectual property - e.
-Transactions with potential conflict of interest that may invoke IRS sanctions - f.
+Documents naming BHCC as Trustee c.
+Gifts involving contracts, such as bargain sales or other documents requiring BHCC to assume a legal obligation f.
 Other instances in which use of counsel is deemed appropriate by BHCC's Board of Directors or Gift Exceptions Committee.